What are Pulses?

 -

-Culinary Uses: Legumes are perhaps the most common foods used in various dishes, including lentil soups, bean stews, hummus, and dal.
-These act as main source of protein in vegan and vegetarian diets and are used in lieu of meat in various preparations like veggie burgers, lentil loa fs and chickpea curries.
-It can also be in seed forms and can be ground into meals for use in breads and other food stuffs especially those containing no gluten.
+Culinary Uses: Legumes are perhaps the most common foods used in various dishes.
+These act as the main source of protein in vegan and vegetarian diets.
+It can also be in seed forms and can be ground into meals for use, especially those containing no gluten.

 -

-Agricultural Uses: They are valuable for crop rotation because some of them have nitrogen fixing capabilities that could enlighten the soil and therefore reduce the usage of synthetic fertilizers.
-Some of them are even cultivated for fodder since they contain high protein from the typical legume seed.
+Agricultural Uses: They are valuable for crop rotation because some of them have nitrogen-fixing capabilities that could enrich the soil and therefore reduce the usage of synthetic fertilizers.

 Benefits of Pulses